 (6) No person may be introduced as a partner, without the consent of all existing partners.

-(7) Any difference arising as to matters connected with the ordinary course of the partnership business may be decided by a majority of the partners: Provided that the decision must be arrived at in good faith for the interest of the firm as a whole, and that every partner must have an opportunity of being heard in the matter.
-This proviso extends to powers conferred by a majority of the partners by express agreement.
+(7) Any difference arising as to matters connected with the ordinary course of the partnership business may be decided by a majority of the partners.

+(7A) A decision for the purposes of subsection (7) must be arrived at in good faith for the interest of the firm as a whole, and every partner must have an opportunity of being heard in the matter.

+(7B) Subsection (7A) extends to powers conferred by a majority of the partners by express agreement.

 (8) The partnership books are to be kept at the place of business of the partnership (or the principal place, if there is more than one), and every partner may, when he thinks fit, have access to inspect and copy any of them.